MadcowD/ell/docs/ramblings/0.1.0/a new provider_api.md

 class ProviderCapabilities(BaseModel):
     """The capabilities of a provider.
-This allowes ell to validate at compile time that a provider supports the features it needs.""" supports_streaming : bool
+This allowes ell2a to validate at compile time that a provider supports the features it needs.""" supports_streaming : bool
     supports_structured_outputs : bool
     supports_function_calling : bool